aasmundbo/perl-encrypt-decrypt/readme.md

 The symmetric key is encrypted using the provided public RSA key.

 #### decrypt.pl
-Script decrypts the input file using the provided private RSA key.
+Script decrypts the input file using the provided encrypted symmetric key (decrypted using private RSA key).